KTruong008/kylebuildsstuff/src/routes/ramen-profitability-retrospective/+page.md

 It’s the most exciting technology I know of.
 The idea of a globally distributed, decentralized, and permissionless database that enables ownership of digital assets on a scale never seen before is something I would love to sink my teeth into.

 Problem is that it’s super early right now, with lots of infrastructure that needs to be built.
-I think we may be still be a few years out before we start seeing some mainstream adoption.
+I think we may still be a few years out before we start seeing some mainstream adoption.
 Still, nothing software-related excites me more than blockchain technology.
 AI is neat but looks fundamentally limited by large expensive models that only big tech has access to, so I think it’s a great time to start playing around with blockchain tech.

 But nothing’s set in stone.
 Every day is full of possibilities, and I intend to keep that way as much as I can.